 - More granular control over scheduling, error handling, and retry logic than simpler automation tools

-Best for: Teams that need more advanced workflow logic than basic trigger-action tools can handle, particularly where data transformation or multi-step branching is required before data reaches Google Sheets.
+Best for: Teams that need advanced workflow logic, multi-step branching, or data transformation before data reaches Google Sheets.

 4. Coupler.io